wahani/aoos/README.md

 [![Build Status](https://travis-ci.org/wahani/aoos.png?branch=master)](https://travis-ci.org/wahani/aoos)

 # Another object orientation system in R
-Another implementation of object-orientation in R. Has reference semantics and is built around S4.
+Another implementation of object-orientation in R. Has an interface to S4 referenceClasses and two alternative new implementations.
+One is an experimental version built oround S4 (defineClass) and the other one (retList) makes it more convenient to work with lists returned from functions and uses only S3.

 ## Installation
 To install from CRAN: